syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Adding multiple signatures to a PDF document

-The following code example illustrates how to add multiple signatures to a PDF document without invalidating the previous signature.
+The following code example illustrates how to add multiple signatures to a PDF document using [PdfLoadedSignatureField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedSignatureField.html) class without invalidating the previous signature.

 N> It is recommended to use licensed assemblies or registered license keys in your respective applications to add multiple digital signatures to the PDF documents without invalidating the previous signatures.